massgov/mayflower-patternlab/styleguide/source/_patterns/03-organisms/by-author/three-up-cards.md

 ### Description
-This patten shows a grid of Section Link Patterns.
+This patten shows a grid of Topical Card Patterns.

 ### Status
 * Stable as of 5.0.0

 ### Pattern Contains
 * Comp Heading
-* Section Links
+* Topical Card

 ### JavaScript Used
 * This pattern uses JavaScript for the accordions (js/modules/accordions.js)